wcooley/docker-grouper/README.md

 ### Daemon/Loader

 Run the Grouper Daemon/Loader as a service.
+If the daemon/loader container dies unexpectedly, it may be due to memory contraints.
+Refer to the "Grouper Shell/Loader" section below for information on how to tweak memory settings.
+The default

 ```console
 $ docker service create --detach --name grouper-daemon tier/grouper:latest daemon